 I am more determined than ever to spread good news and tell you that you can transform your life and that of the people you love with entrepreneurship and purpose.
 At nerissagolden.com you will find How-To posts and books to inspire your growth.
 If you want to turn your blogging into a book, I am ready to coach you.

-I believe it is time to #tellyourstory.
-I help my clients from the private and public sector to leverage traditional and digital media to increase their visibility and make more money.
+It is time to #tellyourstory.
+Through my company Goldenmedia, I help my clients from the private and public sector to leverage traditional and digital media to increase their visibility and make more money.
 I am a mentor, business strategist, a certified Business Continuity Specialist and the author of seven books, including In Plain Sight and The Making of a Caribbeanpreneur: Strategies for Overcoming Fear and Building Wealth.
 Follow me on Instagram or LinkedIn for more great tips and ideas to help you grow.